My activities during free time at home or weekend are also worth telling too.

 And the cold weather seems to enable me to test my physique well beyond what I would normally do in Surabaya.
 I could walk longer and less likely to be fatigued.
 I remember once I went to the city by walking, much to the amazement of the Shirajs!

 On weekend, there will be some street artists doing performance on the plazas in the city center.
 Unlike busker in Surabaya who played music only to beg, they’re genuinely talented and delivering top notch show.
 For example, once I saw one pianist who pushed his piano to one spot, and then playing excellent tunes.
 Sometime I saw a guitarist who performed classic musical piece, or a comedian who doubled as magician.
 Most of the time, people would flock to see their performance, and these performers do earn respectable amount of money that they can use to make living.

 A pantomime artist dressed up as “Paddy Hannan” during a performance in Fremantle.
 Whenever passer by dropped a coin, he would change his pose, often in comical fashion.

 On rare occasion, there are some events held in the city center.
 Such as rock music concert, or this fashion show which was held at Forrest Place.

-Once I was lucky enough to be able to see the podium finish event for Australian World Rally Championship, which was won by late Colin McRae onboard his Subaru team.
-I remember Forrest Place was heavily fenced, and there was also a slalom demonstration by the winner.
-It was so crowded that I barely able to see what is up front there.
+Once I was lucky enough to be able to see the podium finish event for Australian World Rally Championship, which was won by late Colin McRae with his Subaru Rally team.
+I remember Forrest Place was temporarily fenced, and there was also a slalom demonstration by the podium winners.
+It was so crowded that I barely able to see what was in front there.
 At least I caught glimpse of Colin McRae and his navigator Nicky Grist being interviewed on the podium.

 The racer Colin McRae (right) and navigator Nicky Grist (left) won the Australian leg of 1997 World Rally Championship series.
 They’re seen celebrating their victory on a podium at Forrest Place.